RayHyde/toggleswitch/README.md

 <h1>A slide toggle switch based on an empty label</h1>
 <h2>CSS-only and adhering to W3C standards</h2>
 <p>Most toggle switches are based on a &lt;label&gt; tag containing all the elements needed to make things work.
-However you may come across an environment in which this is not allowed (Outsystems for one).
-Maybe because the W3C does not allow for labels containing other elements. </p>
+However you may come across a platform in which this is not allowed (Outsystems for one).</p>

 <p>The trick is to rely on sequential elements in your css, allowing every element that follows a checked checkbox to be changed:</p>
 <code>input[type="checkbox"]:checked + div > div + div</code>